Pop-Up Dumpling House – Albuquerque, New Mexico

 Though the dumplings need absolutely no amelioration, the dipping sauces provide an additional level of flavor and interest.
 For New Mexicans used to piquant flavors, neither the spicy or even spicier Sichuan-style sauces will be much of a challenge, but they do boost the flavor profile.
 Both the spicy sauce and the Sichuan-style sauce are redolent with aromatic, herbaceous notes inherent from a unique peppercorn-like spice we’ve experienced at a few Asian restaurants.
 In any case, with or without sauces, the dumplings warrant a return visit on their own.

-15 July 2016: Hot and sour soup and egg drop soup have become such de rigueur options at Chinese restaurants that it’s a surprise when something else is offered.
+23 June 2017: Hot and sour soup and egg drop soup have become such de rigueur options at Chinese restaurants that it’s a surprise when something else is offered.
 It’s even a greater surprise when either soup is more than just passable.
 The Pop-Up Dumpling House’s hot and sour soup borders on greatness.
 No!
 Make that this hot and sour soup is great!…as in among the very best in the city great.
 This intensely flavored elixir actually lives up to its name, imparting a vinegar sweetness and Sichuan and black pepper heat.
 It’s also served hot.
 The steamy, nasal-clearing heat rises up to cure whatever may be ailing you.
 My friend Bill Resnik, he of the encyclopedic culinary knowledge and a far better cook than I, did point out that the hot and sour soup didn’t have two of his favorite ingredients, wood ear mushrooms and lotus petals.
 I hadn’t missed them until he pointed out their absence.
 Ingredients not withstanding, you’ll enjoy this soup.

 9 July 2016: You can easily fill up with even a half order (four) of dumplings and a bowl of hot and sour soup.
 Don’t let that sway you against ordering yet another outstanding soup.
 The beef noodle soup, a swimming pool-sized bowl redolent with the olfactory-arousing aroma of star anise and rich with mildly astringent bak choy is fabulous!
 Long, thick noodles swim in the coffee-colored broth where larger than bite-sized chunks of beef are submerged.
 This is the type of soup which tastes just as good, if not better, the next day.
 It’s not likely you’ll finish it during your visit unless you forego having dumplings and that would be a shame.